 There have been times when I’ve worn a shirt that’s difficult to nurse in.
 It makes it so frustrating, especially when the baby is crying and I can’t nurse them quickly enough.
 I also recommend layers or a nursing shawl, especially if you are traveling to cultures that are more sensitive to seeing too much skin.
 When we were in Israel and Jordan, I was always conscious to bring a shawl and cover myself and the baby when he nursed.
 Although I understand that there is a big movement these days to normalize breastfeeding, I also want to be sensitive to whatever cultures we are in.

 - Bring a manual breast pump: I would definitely recommend bringing your breast pump if you are traveling by car.
 There are numerous times when we are on a road trip and baby needs to eat but it is inconvenient to stop and nurse.
 In those cases, I will quick pump a bottle of milk to give my baby in their car seat so we won’t have to stop as often.
 It is definitely a time saver!

 We have traveled to some pretty far away and exotic places.
 When everything seems strange and unfamiliar, breastfeeding my baby has provided normalcy and comfort for both of us.
 I’ve nursed my babies while riding on trains across Europe, touring the Galapagos Islands and walking the streets of Cuba.

 You CAN travel with your babies and breastfeeding will definitely make the whole travel experience easier!
-You are always prepared with the food you need for your baby and you are able to provide him or her all the comfort they need to feel secure in a foreign environment.
+You are always prepared with the food you need for your baby.
 Just make sure to take good care of yourself too, so you that you can take the best care of your babe!!